aceinnolab/Inkycal/README.md

 version of Inkycal, is fully tested and uses the Raspberry Pi OS Lite as it's base image.
 You only need to copy your settings.json file, we already took care of the rest, including auto-start at boot, enabling spi and installing all dependencies in advance.
 Pretty neat right?
 Check the [sponsor button](https://github.com/sponsors/aceisace) at the very top of the repo to get access to Inkycal-OS-Lite.
+Alternatively, you can also use the paypal.me link and send the same amount as Github sponsors to get access to InkycalOS-Lite!
 This will help keep this project growing and cover the ongoing expenses too!
 Win-win for everyone! 🎊

 ### Manual installation